joeroe/joeroe.github.io/_posts/2019-07-19-computational_archaeology.md

 It is also a point of divergence.
 To borrow Ullah's terminology, *analytic* computational archaeology makes inductive inferences from data, whilst *generative* computational archaeology makes deductive inferences from simulation.
 They differ markedly in theory and in practice.
-What unites these sub-branches^[Or sub-sub-sub-branches?] is the use of computation as the primary material for understanding the human past.
+What unites these sub-branches[^2] is the use of computation as the primary material for understanding the human past.

 This definition still leaves room for a diverse set of scientific practices.
 A computational archaeologist could be doing straightforward descriptive statistics, classical hypothesis testing, Bayesian inference, or any number of other species of modelling;